MartinPellizzer/terrawhisper-compiler/articles/aesculus-hippocastanum/medicine.md

 - **Minerals**:   Horse chestnut contains various minerals, including potassium, magnesium, and calcium, which are essential for various physiological functions in the body.
 - **Vitamins**:   While not present in high amounts, horse chestnut may contain small amounts of vitamins, such as vitamin C, which contributes to its overall antioxidant properties.

-## What are the key preparations of horse chestnut for health purposes?
+## What are the medicinal preparations of horse chestnut for health purposes?

 Horse Chestnut (Aesculus hippocastanum) demonstrates its versatility through various health preparations.
 Post-harvest, the meticulous drying process ensures optimal moisture removal, typically reaching a moisture content of less than 10%.
 The subsequent grinding yields a fine powder, with studies indicating a particle size ranging from 100 to 300 micrometers for enhanced bioavailability.